Anti-American sentiment in Russia

 Anti-American sentiment has been present in Russia for a long time, dating back to the Bolshevik Revolution in 1917.
 Relations were frozen until 1933, when the US President Franklin Roosevelt decided to establish diplomatic relations with the USSR.
-The US and the USSR were allies in World War II, but following the end of the war, the United States was opposed to the Soviet Union's military occupation and domination of Eastern Europe.
+The US and the USSR fought alongside each other in World War II, but following the end of the war, the United States was opposed to the Soviet Union's military occupation and domination of Eastern Europe.
 As tensions grew into the Cold War, relations became hostile with large-scale war plans, but no direct war took place.

 Tensions between the two states were briefly relaxed in the 1970s owing to the detente, but relations took a turn for the worse again in the early 1980s with the Soviet invasion of Afghanistan.
 By 1989, the communist governments in the Eastern European Soviet satellite states were overthrown, and in 1991, the USSR itself was dissolved, leading to a brief era of cooperation between the US and the newly-formed Russian Federation.
-With the advent of the 21st century, relations gradually turned hostile, and the situation remains the same as of now.
+With the advent of the 21st century, relations gradually turned hostile, and the situation remains the same as of the writing of this article.

 In the recent Russian polls, the United States and its allies have consistently topped the list of Russia's greatest enemies.

 History

-During the 1920s, Soviet dictator Vladimir Lenin described the American two-party system (that is, the Republican and Democratic Parties) as "meaningless duels between the two bourgeois parties", both of whom were led by "astute multimillionaires" who exploited the American proletariat.
-Lenin's solution was establishing a one-party totalitarian communist dictatorship, similarly to what he did in Russia.
+In 1912, future leader of Soviet Russia Vladimir Lenin described the American two-party system (that is, the Republican and Democratic Parties) as "meaningless duels between the two bourgeois parties".
+The proposed alternative was the so-called dictatorship of the proletariat where the ruling communist vanguard party is the only allowed political entity.

+As early as in 1919, Lenin was recorded addressing Red Army soldiers where he claimed that "capitalists of England, France and America are waging war against Russia".
+The image of Uncle Sam was also used by the Bolsheviks to portray White Russian forces as foreign-sponsored.

 After World War II, the political contradictions between United States and Soviet Union started to grow.
-As a result, there have been growing anti-American sentiments driven by state media.
+As a result, anti-American sentiment grew, driven by state media.

 Cold War era politics

-As early as the late 1940s, there had been decrees and orders issued by Central Committee of the Soviet Communist Party to promote anti-American sentiments within the Soviet public.
+As early as the late 1940s, the Central Committee of the Soviet Communist Party issued decrees and orders to promote anti-American sentiments within the Soviet public.

 For instance, Central Committee document #148 of 1949 read: